 Trintellix is approved to treat major depressive disorder (MDD), which is a severe type of depression.
 Other drugs used to treat depression may be approved to treat OCD, such as Zoloft (sertraline).

 If you have questions about OCD medications, talk with your doctor.
 They can tell you more about treatment options available to you.

 Can Trintellix’s side effects vary by dosage?

-Trintellix doesn’t cause different side effects depending on your dosage, but some side effects may be slightly more or less common depending on your dosage.
+Trintellix doesn’t cause different side effects depending on your dosage, but some side effects may be slightly more or less likely depending on your dosage.
 For example, more people in clinical trials reported nausea while taking a 20-milligram (mg) dose, compared with people who took a 5-mg dose.

 If you’d like to learn more about side effects caused by Trintellix, you can read this article.
 You can also talk with your doctor or pharmacist if you have additional questions.

 Is Trintellix prescribed in 25-mg, 30-mg, or 40-mg doses to treat MDD?